maxgerhardt/ac_sc_grinder/doc/README.md

   - may be worth to drop points when derivative is close to zero.

-### Motor's speed scale calibration.
+### Motor's speed scale calibration

 That depends on konstructive coefficient K of motor.
 In real world everything is very simple.
 "Speed sensor" should produce data in desired range.
 In our case, that's [0..1].
 Do this sequence:

 - Reset scaling factor in "sensor" module (set to `1.0`).
-- Run motor at mahimum speed (gently rise triac phase  in 1-3 seconds, until detected speed stop increase).
+- Run motor at maximal speed (set triac phase to 100% and wait until detected speed became stable).
+  - You may wish to emulate soft start for convenience - increase phase from 0 to 100% in 2-3 seconds, instead of setting to 100% immediately.
 - Measure "speed" and use this value as new scaling factor.

-For our 180W grinder scaling factor is ~ 600.
-For any other motors it will fit in [300..2000] range.
+For our 180W grinder, scaling factor is ~ 600.
+For any other motors it should fit in [300..2000] range.

 ## Data flow